 Paths to permanency

-The permanent placement principles guide preservation, restoration, guardianship, open adoption, and parental responsibility to the Minister
+The permanent placement principles provide guidance on finding the best permanent home option for a child or young person.
+The principles cover preservation, restoration, guardianship, open adoption and parental responsibility to the Minister.

-Aboriginal children should have access to the same permanency options as any other child in OOHC.
-Aboriginal children and families must be given the opportunity to participate in decisions about adoption.
+Aboriginal children have access to the same permanency options as any other child in OOHC, including adoption.
+However, adoption has lower priority under the permanent placement principles outlined in Section 10A of the Children and Young Persons (Care and Protection) Act 1998.
+Aboriginal children and families have the right to participate in decisions about adoption.

 Becoming an adoptive parent

 Any person who is an authorised carer may seek to adopt a child from OOHC.
 Many carers gain dual authorisation, which means that they are considered suitable to provide foster care and to adopt.

 Depending on their financial circumstances, adoptive parents may be eligible to receive an OOHC adoption allowance after an order of adoption is made.